 Who can use Tor network and for what purpose

 Many people believe that their identity is properly protected under normal usage conditions.
-But that is a totally wrong concept as if you are not using a VPN software or Tor, there is a high chance for your identity to be traced.
-Tor can help users make sure that their entire online activity and personal information stays secret.
+But that is a totally wrong concept as if you are not using a VPN software or Tor; there is a high chance for your identity to be traced.
+Tor can help users ensure that their entire online activity and personal information stays secret.

 Typically Tor Network is being used to:

 - Keep internet activities private from websites and advertisers

 - Avoid surveillance